codenut/flightapi/README.md

+#Flight API

 ## Overview

-This project serves a microservice backend for providing available airlines that is operating within a certain route Flight API te.
+This project serves a microservice backend for providing available airlines that is operating within a certain route.

 The project is using the [Java Dropwizard Framework](http://www.dropwizard.io/).